Josh Zeid: International career; Team Israel

 Zeid again pitched for Israel, at the 2017 World Baseball Classic main tournament, in March 2017.
 In the first game of round one, he was the winning pitcher as # 41-ranked Israel defeated # 3-ranked South Korea, with Zeid striking out four batters in three innings.
 Zeid said the win was the pinnacle of his career: "This has to be it.
 This has to be the top, top win as a team, I think in my career.
 I’ve been lucky enough to be part of a couple of championships in the lower levels in the minor leagues and in high school, but nothing compares to this stage."
-Overall, he was 1-0 with 2 saves and pitched 10 shutout innings giving up 5 hits, including 4 scoreless innings as a starting pitcher against world # 1 Team Japan, as his fastball hit 96 mph.
+Overall, he was 1–0 with 2 saves and pitched 10 shutout innings giving up 5 hits, including 4 scoreless innings as a starting pitcher against world # 1 Team Japan, as his fastball hit 96 mph.

 Following the conclusion of the tournament, pitcher Josh Zeid was named to the 2017 All-World Baseball Classic team.
 In November 2019, he obtained Israeli citizenship so that he could play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 His fastball in 2021 was approximately 92 mph.

 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
-He was 0-0 with an ERA of 3.12, as in three games (starts against Mexico and the Dominican Republic, and a relief appearance against South Korea) he pitched 8.2 innings and held batters to a .214 batting average.
+He was 0–0 with an ERA of 3.12, as in three games (starts against Mexico and the Dominican Republic, and a relief appearance against South Korea) he pitched 8.2 innings and held batters to a .214 batting average.

+Zeid pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.